 - an applicant as present here on the date at the start of the qualifying period if it comes within the period of technical absence

-Related: Requirements to Naturalise as a British Citizen u/s 6 of 1981 Act, Types of British Citizenship, Naturalisation and Registration Grants and How Can Immigration Solicitors Help Challenge a UK Visa Refusal Decision?
+Related: Requirements to Naturalise as a British Citizen u/s 6 of 1981 Act, Naturalisation Statistics UK 2008-17 and Reasons for Refusal, British Citizens Living Abroad have increased to 4.92 million and How Can Immigration Solicitors Help Challenge a UK Visa Refusal Decision?